 (b) the accused failed to adequately present the accused’s case for bail on that occasion.

-(5) If the judicial officer is satisfied as to one or more of those grounds the judicial officer shall cause the accused to be taken as soon as is practicable before a Judge of the Children’s Court for the purpose of having the accused’s case for bail considered by the Judge.
+(5) If the judicial officer is satisfied as to one or more of those grounds the judicial officer shall cause the accused to be taken as soon as is practicable before a judge of the Children’s Court for the purpose of having the accused’s case for bail considered by the judge.

 [Section 7C inserted by No. 6 of 2008 s.
 9(1); amended by No. 29 of 2008 s.
 24(4).]